 It’s especially important to have a backup of your password (e.g., backed up to a password manager), because if you lose your password, you will not be able to decrypt any of your old email ever again.

-ProtonMail currently supports two-factor authentication with one-time-use code apps like Google Authenticator or Authy.
-Follow the steps on the ProtonMail knowledge base to enable it and be sure to save your backup codes somewhere safe.
+Proton Mail currently supports two-factor authentication with one-time-use code apps like Google Authenticator or Authy.
+Follow the steps on the Proton Mail knowledge base to enable it and be sure to save your backup codes somewhere safe.

-ProtonMail allows you to audit each connection your account makes with its servers.
+Proton Mail allows you to audit each connection your account makes with its servers.
 This allows you to do a few awesome things.

-First, you can view all the IP addresses (locations) your account has been seen on, which is great for making sure it was you, and only you, who’s been in your ProtonMail account.
-In "Security", under "Authentication Logs", be sure to enable the “Advanced” view.
+First, you can view all the IP addresses (locations) your account has been seen on, which is great for making sure it was you, and only you, who’s been in your Proton Mail account.
+In your settings in “Security and privacy,” under “Security logs,” and be sure to enable the “Enable advanced logs”.

-Also, you can manage which sessions are currently active on your account, and revoke any session that is no longer needed, or suspicious, under “Session Management."
+Also, you can manage which sessions are currently active on your account, and revoke any session that is no longer needed, or suspicious, under “Session management”.

 Sometimes these trackers are in images as small as one pixel, providing no value to you whatsoever.

-Make sure ProtonMail only loads images and other remote content if, and only if, you request it.
-Under "Account" hit ”Email Content" .
-Make sure “Load remote content” and “Load embedded images” are both set to “Manual.”
+Make sure Proton Mail only loads images and other remote content if, and only if, you request it.
+In your settings, hit ”Email privacy”.
+Make sure “Ask before loading remote content” and “Block email tracking” are both enabled.

-ProtonMail seems like the perfect solution for those who want to get started with end-to-end encryption over email without going down the rabbit hole when mastering PGP’s nuances.
-The ProtonMail team is diligent, attentive and responsive to surfaced vulnerabilities from the larger infosec community — an admirable quality everyone should look for when choosing a product.
-That said, let’s look at the caveats (and also let’s take the opportunity to readily acknowledge that every single product has its fair share of them)!
+Proton Mail seems like the perfect solution for those who want to get started with end-to-end encryption over email without going down the rabbit hole when mastering PGP’s nuances.
+The Proton Mail team is diligent, attentive and responsive to surfaced vulnerabilities from the larger infosec community — an admirable quality everyone should look for when choosing a product.
+Like all products, however, there are some things to be aware of with Proton Mail before using it.

-ProtonMail is primarily accessed from its web interface.
-This means that every cryptographic calculation is handled in your browser, using code delivered from ProtonMail’s servers directly to you, each time you log in.
-In addition to trusting ProtonMail’s code, the security of your browser, and other factors, this also requires a strong amount of trust in ProtonMail as a company.
+Proton Mail is primarily accessed from its web interface.
+This means that every cryptographic calculation is handled in your browser, using code delivered from Proton Mail’s servers directly to you, each time you log in.
+In addition to trusting Proton Mail’s code, the security of your browser, and other factors, this also requires a strong amount of trust in Proton Mail as a company.

 What happens if you want to send an end-to-end encrypted email to someone who doesn’t have a PGP key at all?
 Designing a proper workflow for encrypting messages to users who have no public key is a well-recognized challenge in security engineering.
-What ProtonMail (and a growing number of competing E2EE email services) does to address this is allow you to encrypt an email to your contact using a password that you are responsible for somehow sharing securely.
+What Proton Mail (and a growing number of competing E2EE email services) does to address this is allow you to encrypt an email to your contact using a password that you are responsible for somehow sharing securely.

-The email that lands in your contact’s inbox is, rather than the original content of the email, a branded notification saying something to the effect of “Click this link to view your message!!!”
-Your contact is then instructed to click through to a ProtonMail portal where they can view the original decrypted message after typing in your shared secret.
+In this case, rather than the original content of the email, the email that lands in your contact’s inbox is a branded notification saying something to the effect of, “Click this link to view your message!!!”
+Your contact is then instructed to click through to a Proton Mail portal where they can view the original decrypted message after typing in your shared secret password.

-But hey, what are you gonna do?
-This is still a hugely convenient feature — imagine being able to send personal details like passport numbers to a travel agent who was willing to go a tiny step further to protect your information, but not far enough to use PGP?
+In the digital security training space, trainers work very hard to teach people to identify this as phishing behavior.
+While it’s disheartening to see this UX pattern leveraged because that undermines the advice most likely to keep at-risk users safe, this is still a hugely convenient feature.
+Imagine being able to send personal details, like passport numbers, to a travel agent who is willing to go a tiny step further to protect your information, but not far enough to use PGP.
 It’s a classic example of the security and usability trade-offs companies must make.
-And remember, context is everything — always be wary of unsolicited emails enticing you to click through; and when in doubt, ring someone up on the phone and have them confirm that they meant to send it!
+And remember, context is everything — always be wary of unsolicited emails enticing you to click through.
+When in doubt, ring someone up on the phone and have them confirm that they meant to send it!

-Critiques aside, ProtonMail is an excellent choice for bootstrapping PGP-curious users onto more secure communications, and improvements they’ve already implemented to their product further demonstrate its promise.
+Critiques aside, Proton Mail is an excellent choice for bootstrapping PGP-curious users onto more secure communications, and the company has implemented improvements that further demonstrate the product’s promise.